sashmit/personalsite/content/notes/math/probablity.md

 # Conditional probability

 When two random variables are not independent, we still want to know how the knowledge of the exact value of one affects our guesses the value of the other.
-This is given by the conditional probability.
+This is given by the **conditional probability**.

 For events $$A, B$$ such that $$\mathbb{P}[B]>0$$, the conditional probability $$
 \mathbb{P}[A | B] $$ of $$A$$ given $$B$$ is: